robothn2/airplane/README.md

 # airplane
-A plane advanture game based on pygame, for my son: NieQingyun, happy birthday!
+A plane advanture game based on pygame